Pro Bono Program

 Why do so many students volunteer?
 Certainly, their reasons are as complex and unique as the students themselves, but there are common motivations: The need is dire; they learn a lot; it's fulfilling; and it's fun.
 Everyone, regardless of their career goals, can participate.

-If you want to find out more, check out the Pro Bono Handbook (see link on upper right hand corner of this page).
+If you want to find out more, check out the Pro Bono Program Student Handbook.